btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ### [Wizard Zines](https://wizardzines.com/)

 [Wizard Zines](https://wizardzines.com/) by [Julia Evans](https://jvns.ca/) is a fun collection of programming zines.
 While not Frontend specific, they cover a wide range of skills that are applicaple to most engineers.
 My personal favorite is [Help!
-I have a manager!
-](https://wizardzines.com/zines/manager/), it's something I wish I had when first getting into the industry.
+I have a manager!](https://wizardzines.com/zines/manager/), it's something I wish I had when first getting into the industry.

 ### [Reginald Braithwaite](http://raganwald.com/)